erasmolpa/github_api_client_spring_boot/README.md

 ## Requirements.
 (Non Functional Requirements)
    * Make sure to accommodate to the GitHub rate limits.
    * Paying attention to concurrency and other scalability issues will be highly appreciated.

+## Deployment
    * Provide a way for spinning up the system (e.g. docker-composer, docker-stack, kubernetes, etc).
    * The system needs to be fault tolerant and highly available.

+## Documentation
+   * Provide a diagram with the system architecture.
+It can be a hand made drawing
+   * Specify a deployment plan for the system.
+How will it grow in the future?
+   * Do not forget to talk about the performance, how to operate it, key monitoring parameters, observability, etc.

-# Technical Decisions
+# TECHNICAL DECISIONS

-The technical decisions are based on the requirements specified above and taking into account the time I have to deliver the demo.
+**The technical decisions are based on the requirements specified above and taking into account the time I have to deliver the demo.**

 ## About the Service Specification: (Functional Requirements)